'My first baby is joining us in the next 3 weeks and I'm excited, nervous, anxious, and grateful,' Fanaroff tweeted.

 @woonomic shared, "We are 9 months into our world trip with our baby, I sleep 7-8 hours per night when previously it was closer to 5 or 6.
 You get what you prioritize.
 Having a baby is deeply fulfilling, every day your system gets a mega dose of deep love."

-Fanaroff's post went viral with more than 1.4 million views and 5320 likes.
+Fanaroff's post gained more than 1.4 million views and 5320 likes.
 Thanks to these parents, he will be ready to welcome his little bundle of joy with a positive outlook on parenting.

 You get to know yourself even more.— Bram Kanstein (@bramk) March 7, 2023